sentiance/react-native-sentiance/dev.md

 # Creating new SDK modules

 Start by running `npm i` to download and install the project's dependencies.
+Then, run the following command:

-Then, run the script located at `scripts/new-sdk-module/run.sh` from the root of the project and follow the steps.
+`npm run new-sdk-module`

 ## iOS specific configuration